mohitthaaakur/180Days_withJS_React_NodeJS/Day-01/notes.md

 1. Basic Object with introduce() method
 2. Bank Account with deposit/withdraw
 3. Scores filter using for...in
+4. Method Chaining with Counter
-4. Deep copy proof with structuredClone
+5. Deep copy proof with structuredClone